antonbabenko/pre-commit-terraform/README.md

 > </details>

-1. The hook can work in a few different modes: `only-check-is-current-lockfile-cross-platform` with and without [terraform_validate hook](#terraform_validate) and `always-regenerate-lockfile` - only with terraform_validate hook.
+1. The hook can work in a few different modes: `only-check-is-current-lockfile-cross-platform` with and without [tofu_validate hook](#tofu_validate) and `always-regenerate-lockfile` - only with tofu_validate hook.

-    * `only-check-is-current-lockfile-cross-platform` without terraform_validate - only checks that lockfile has all required SHAs for all providers already added to lockfile.
+    * `only-check-is-current-lockfile-cross-platform` without tofu_validate - only checks that lockfile has all required SHAs for all providers already added to lockfile.

         ```yaml
-        - id: terraform_providers_lock
+        - id: tofu_providers_lock
           args:
           - --hook-config=--mode=only-check-is-current-lockfile-cross-platform
         ```

-    * `only-check-is-current-lockfile-cross-platform` with [terraform_validate hook](#terraform_validate) - make up-to-date lockfile by adding/removing providers and only then check that lockfile has all required SHAs.
+    * `only-check-is-current-lockfile-cross-platform` with [tofu_validate hook](#tofu_validate) - make up-to-date lockfile by adding/removing providers and only then check that lockfile has all required SHAs.

-        > **Note**: Next `terraform_validate` flag requires additional dependency to be installed: `jq`.
-Also, it could run another slow and time consuming command - `terraform init`
+        > **Note**: Next `tofu_validate` flag requires additional dependency to be installed: `jq`.
+Also, it could run another slow and time consuming command - `tofu init`

         ```yaml
-        - id: terraform_validate
+        - id: tofu_validate
           args:
             - --hook-config=--retry-once-with-cleanup=true

-        - id: terraform_providers_lock
+        - id: tofu_providers_lock
           args:
           - --hook-config=--mode=only-check-is-current-lockfile-cross-platform
         ```

-    * `always-regenerate-lockfile` only with [terraform_validate hook](#terraform_validate) - regenerate lockfile from scratch.
+    * `always-regenerate-lockfile` only with [tofu_validate hook](#tofu_validate) - regenerate lockfile from scratch.
 Can be useful for upgrading providers in lockfile to latest versions

         ```yaml
-        - id: terraform_validate
+        - id: tofu_validate
           args:
             - --hook-config=--retry-once-with-cleanup=true
             - --tf-init-args=-upgrade

-        - id: terraform_providers_lock
+        - id: tofu_providers_lock
           args:
           - --hook-config=--mode=always-regenerate-lockfile
         ```

-3. `terraform_providers_lock` supports custom arguments:
+3. `tofu_providers_lock` supports custom arguments:

     ```yaml
-     - id: terraform_providers_lock
+     - id: tofu_providers_lock
        args:
           - --args=-platform=windows_amd64
           - --args=-platform=darwin_amd64
     ```

-4. It may happen that Terraform working directory (`.terraform`) already exists but not in the best condition (eg, not initialized modules, wrong version of Terraform, etc.).
+4. It may happen that OpenTofu working directory (`.terraform`) already exists but not in the best condition (eg, not initialized modules, wrong version of OpenTofu, etc.).
 To solve this problem, you can find and delete all `.terraform` directories in your repository:

     ```bash
     echo "
-    function rm_terraform {
+    function rm_tofu {
         find . \( -iname ".terraform*" ! -iname ".terraform-docs*" \) -print0 | xargs -0 rm -r
     }
     " >>~/.bashrc

-    # Reload shell and use `rm_terraform` command in the repo root
+    # Reload shell and use `rm_tofu` command in the repo root
     ```

-    `terraform_providers_lock` hook will try to reinitialize directories before running the `terraform providers lock` command.
+    `tofu_providers_lock` hook will try to reinitialize directories before running the `tofu providers lock` command.

-5. `terraform_providers_lock` support passing custom arguments to its `terraform init`:
+5. `tofu_providers_lock` support passing custom arguments to its `tofu init`:

     > **Warning** - DEPRECATION NOTICE: This is available only in `no-mode` mode, which will be removed in v2.0.
-Please provide this keys to [`terraform_validate`](#terraform_validate) hook, which, to take effect, should be called before `terraform_providers_lock`
+Please provide this keys to [`tofu_validate`](#tofu_validate) hook, which, to take effect, should be called before `tofu_providers_lock`

     ```yaml
-    - id: terraform_providers_lock
+    - id: tofu_providers_lock
       args:
         - --tf-init-args=-upgrade
     ```